BenA-SA/django-opensearch-dsl-filtering/README.md

 - `CharFilter`: For text fields
 - `NumericFilter`: For numeric fields
+- `RangeFilter`: For numeric fields with a range
 - `DateFilter`: For date fields
 - `BooleanFilter`: For boolean fields